DHNet Acceptable Use Policy

 - Be significantly maligned with the interests of the University community.

-Exceptions to this Acceptable Use Policy may be granted by the Senior Network Administrator or the Director of Housing for Financial & IT Services under the following circumstances:
+Exceptions to this Acceptable Use Policy may be granted by the Director of IT for Infrastructure & Networking or the Senior Director of Information Technology for Student Affairs under the following circumstances:

 - The user is a student of the University of Florida and has demonstrated a clear and obvious academic purpose for the exception.
 The user must provide supporting evidence and allow us to contact his/her faculty member for verification.
 In addition, the user must demonstrate that he/she cannot reasonably use a resource other than DHNet to complete his/her academic task.
 If the request would cause, in the opinion of the staff member giving the approval, considerable hardship to DHNet, the request may be denied despite sufficient evidence supporting the request.